wolflu05/inventree-bulk-plugin/README.md

 4. Stop your server and run `invoke update` (for docker installs it is `docker-compose inventree-server invoke update`).
 This ensures that all migrations run and the static files get collected.
 You can now start your server again and start using the plugin.

+> [!IMPORTANT]
+> At least InvenTree v0.12.6 is required to use this plugin.

 ## 🏃 Usage

 ### Bulk create